The Soft Bulletin: Reception

 The Soft Bulletin was lauded by critics and fans alike and topped numerous "Best of 1999" lists.
 The album is now considered by many to be the Flaming Lips's masterpiece.
 The Soft Bulletin is considered by some to be partially responsible for establishing the latter-day identity of the Flaming Lips, and as its following expanded over the years after its release, paving the way to their being among the most well-respected groups of the 2000s.

 In 2006, Robert Dimery chose The Soft Bulletin and its follow-up Yoshimi Battles the Pink Robots as part of his book 1001 Albums You Must Hear Before You Die.
 Pitchfork ranked the album 3rd on the Top 100 albums of the 1990s list, and awarded it a rare score of 10.0.
 AllMusic's Jason Ankeny gave it a highly enthusiastic review, concluding that "there's no telling where The Lips will go from here, but it's almost beside the point – not just the best album of 1999, The Soft Bulletin might be the best record of the entire decade".

 Since late 2010, the album has been sporadically performed live in its entirety over the years, and on May 26, 2016, an orchestra was used to embellish sounds of the album while the band played their main instruments for the album at the concert.

 As of 2002 it had sold 100,000 units in the United States according to Nielsen SoundScan.
+In 2006, the album earned certified Gold status in United Kingdom (BPI).